Joystream/joystream/README.md

 # Overview

-This landing repo as meant as a the best starting place to get a coherent view of how information is organised in this GitHub organization.
+This landing repo is intended to be the best starting place to get a coherent view of how information is organised in this GitHub organization.

 # Contribute